Elisa Rae Shupe

-Elisa Rae Shupe (formerly Jamie Shupe; born James Clifford Shupe) is a retired United States Army soldier who in 2016 became the first person in the United States to obtain legal recognition of a non-binary gender.
-In 2019, she released a statement explaining that she had "returned to [her] male birth sex."
-In 2022 she published a statement reclaiming her trans identity and condemning the anti-trans movement due to her story being used to push conversion therapy.
+Elisa Rae Shupe (August 10, 1963 – January 27, 2025), formerly Jamie Shupe, was a soldier in the United States Army who in 2016 became the first person in the United States to obtain legal recognition of a non-binary gender.
+In 2019, she released a statement explaining that she had "returned to [her] male birth sex".
+In 2022, she published a statement reclaiming her trans identity and condemning the anti-trans movement due to her story being used to push conversion therapy.

-Biography
+Early life

-Assigned male at birth, Shupe was born in Washington, D.C., but grew up in southern Maryland as one of eight children.
-She and her wife, Sandy, were married in 1987.
-They have one daughter.
-She served in the U.S. Army for 18 years, receiving a number of military decorations, and retired in 2000 as a sergeant first class.
+Assigned male at birth, Shupe was born on August 10, 1963, in Washington, D.C. and grew up in southern Maryland with seven siblings.
+She was sexually abused by a relative when she was in elementary school, and her mother physically abused her for behaving like a "sissy" as a young teen.
+Shupe scored unusually high on the Armed Services Vocational Aptitude Battery and entered the armed forces after graduating from high school.

-Shupe says she was physically and sexually abused by relatives during childhood.
-She recalls her mother punishing her for behaving like a "sissy", and says that she was denied the right to explore her gender expression or gender identity.
-That suppression continued through her military career, which included periods before and during Don't ask, don't tell.
-After she retired, Shupe began living as a transgender woman in 2013.
+Military service

+Shupe began serving in the U.S. Army before the enactment of "Don't ask, don't tell".
+During her eighteen years of service, she was prevented from exploring her gender identity and sexual orientation and was often the target of homophobic comments.
+Shupe retired in 2000 as a sergeant first class with a number of military decorations.

+Gender identity

+Early transition

+Toward the end of her military service, Shupe's gender dysphoria began intensifying, and she started experimenting with wearing women's clothing at home.
+After retiring, she moved to Pittsburgh with her wife and began living as a trans woman in 2013.
 She chose the gender-neutral first name "Jamie" and convinced the Army to change her sex marker to female on military records.

 In June 2016, Shupe successfully petitioned a Multnomah County, Oregon, court to change her sex designation to non-binary, in the first legal recognition of a non-binary gender in the United States.
-That November, she was issued a birth certificate in Washington, D.C., with a sex marker of "unknown."
+That November, she was issued a birth certificate in Washington, D.C., with a sex marker of "unknown".
 Lambda Legal later cited Shupe's petition as a legal precedent for non-binary gender markers in the passport lawsuit Zzyym v.
 Pompeo.
 San Diego Gay and Lesbian News argued that her case was a "significant victory for the trans community".

-Shupe critiqued gender-affirming surgery, cautioning against what she said were high complication rates.
+In 2018, Shupe critiqued gender-affirming surgery, cautioning against what she said were high complication rates.
 She also expressed opposition to transgender people serving in the military.